marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 Is important to notice that the prototype property value of ObjClass will be shared between all the instances of ObjClass.

-### The new operator
+### The "new" operator

 We understood that defining a constructor function is like defining an object type, but the function we defined in the previous example uses "this" and returns nothing, where is the magic?
-The response is, the new operator take care of something for us, in detail:
+The response is, the "new" operator take care of something for us, in detail:

 When the code "new ObjClass()" is executed, the following happen: